 Once the digital strategy is developed, then it is game time.
 Ensure that your digital marketing quarterback is a pragmatic leader.
 A good quarterback is willing to get their uniform dirty while getting the ball in the end zone.
 In order to align the entire team with the plan, your quarterback needs strong evangelism and communication skills.
 Additionally, project coordination and stewardship skills are critical to ensure that everyone plays their part in executing the offensive plan.

 Change the plays at the line of scrimmage.

-As military strategist Helmuth (please don’t name your child this) von Moltke said, “No plan survives contact with the enemy.”
-This is true in the ever-changing (understatement) landscape of digital marketing.
-Your quarterback must respect and understand the vast amount of data analysis that is available in digital marketing.
-We don’t have to guess.
-We can constantly measure and optimize.
-Your quarterback must be able to probe the defense and make the needed adjustments based on what is happening on the field.
+As military strategist Helmuth von Moltke once said, “No plan survives contact with the enemy.”
+This is especially true in the ever-changing landscape of digital marketing.
+Your digital marketing quarterback must respect and understand the vast amount of data analysis that is available in digital marketing.
+We don’t have to guess about the efficacy of the digital strategy.
+Instead, we can consistently (and accurately) measure and optimize.
+Your quarterback must be able to examine the defense and make the necessary adjustments based on what is happening on the field.

 Get the right players in the game at the right time.

 Football quarterbacks need to get the right players on and off the field.
 Similarly, your digital marketing quarterback has to get the right people involved at the right time.
 This may require developing an internal team or utilizing external consultants or agencies.
 It is your quarterback’s responsibility to get the right players in the game, or to at least have them waiting on the bench.
 For this reason, select a digital marketing quarterback who has experience building a team and/or working with outside experts.